alamuk/Number-Guess-Game/README.md

 ### Margin
-For same amount space
+For the same amount space
 - marginVertical: top and bottom
 - marginHorizontal: left and right

 ### `Pressable` instated of `Touchable` recommended.